 Sanderson, though, is different.
-It was built specifically to house people like Bullen—people experiencing chronic homelessness who regularly interact with both the criminal justice system and emergency medical services and are dealing with substance use and/or mental health issues.
+Designed by Davis Partnership Architects of Denver, it was built specifically to house people like Bullen—people experiencing chronic homelessness who regularly interact with both the criminal justice system and emergency medical services and are dealing with substance use and/or mental health issues.
 The architects and MHCD considered the traumas associated with people’s past experiences and responded to them with a layout, colors, furniture and building materials intended to make them feel safe, dignified and supported.

 Experts say Sanderson is one of the first buildings in the nation to employ an innovative approach called trauma-informed design: transforming the built environment from a place where people are housed into a tool that can help with the recovery process.

 “We know there’s a strong link between people’s physiological states and their emotional states and their physical environments,” said Jill Pable, PhD, project lead at the Florida-based nonprofit Design Resources for Homelessness and one of a small number of people around the country researching this topic.
 “Trauma-informed design involves creating environments that affect people’s sense of identity and worth, their dignity and their empowerment.”

 Bullen has certainly experienced those impacts, even if he can’t point out specific design details.
 Since moving into Sanderson, Bullen said he’s been drinking less, and cooking and socializing more.
 While his disability case is pending, Bullen is involved in vocational rehabilitation and building an art portfolio to show potential employers.

 “I feel secure and relaxed,” he said.
 “I have a little bit more confidence.
 It feels good paying a little rent, putting a key in the keyhole.
 You feel like a person.”